 In addition to guest posting on the UpCity blog, d.trio marketing group is featured as one of the Top Creative Agencies in the United States.
 Check out their profile here.

-What is a Creative Brief?
+What Is A Creative Brief?

 At its most basic, a creative brief is a one- or two-page document outlining the strategy, objectives, and details of a project.
 Of course, within that broad definition lies a wide range of possibilities.
 Not all creative briefs are created equal.

-What Makes an Effective Creative Brief
+What Makes An Effective Creative Brief

-It’s Got All the Nuts and Bolts
+It’s Got All The Nuts And Bolts

 It’s Streamlined

-It Provides a Precise Target
+It Provides A Precise Target

-Every brief should clearly outline the objective, messaging strategy, and how success will be defined within the context of the project.
+Every brief should clearly outline the objective, stakeholders, messaging strategy, and how success will be defined within the context of the project.
 This ensures everyone is on the same page and understands the expectations.

 It Sparks Creative Thinking